aliyun/alibabacloud-api-jetbrains-toolkit/README.md

 ## Getting Start

 ### Installation
-You can download the Alibaba Cloud API Toolkit for JetBrains by searching for "Alibaba Cloud API Toolkit" in the JetBrains Marketplace in your IDE, or download installation files from your web browser.
+You can download the Alibaba Cloud Developer Toolkit for JetBrains by searching for "Alibaba Cloud Developer Toolkit" in the JetBrains
+Marketplace in your IDE, or download installation files from your web browser.

 ### Features